 - R7,200 - per month for joint income of caregiver and spouse

 responsibility for looking after the greatest number of children.
-Almost two-thirds (63%) of the country's children live below the upper bound poverty line (R965 per person per month in 2015), and inequalities in access to quality services and opportunities still run along racial and spatial lines.
+In 2014, almost two-thirds (63%) of the country's children lived below the upper bound poverty line (R923 per person per month), and inequalities in access to quality services and opportunities still run along racial and spatial lines.
 So, for example, 41% of all African children - and 33% of Africans of all ages - live in the poorest 20% of households in the country.
 Children in the former homeland areas are the most adversely affected.